About the Interior Business Center

 Authorities and Regulations

-IBC’s statutory authority for providing cross agency support services is through the Department of the Interior's two intragovernmental revolving fund components, i.e., the Working Capital Fund, which was established pursuant to 43 USC 1467 and the Interior Franchise Fund (IFF) established pursuant to Pub.
-L. No. 104-208 and the 2008 Omnibus Appropriation bill.
-Congress established revolving funds as a “business type” of fund to allow federal agencies to finance a cycle of operations through amounts received by the fund.
-IBC is authorized to use revolving funds to support the business management services it provides.
+IBC’s statutory authority for providing cross-agency support services is authorized through the Department of the Interior's two intragovernmental revolving fund components: the Working Capital Fund, established pursuant to 43 U.S.C.
+1467; and the Interior Franchise Fund (IFF), established pursuant to Pub.
+L. No. 104-208 and the 2008 Omnibus Appropriations Act.
+Congress established revolving funds as a “business type” funding mechanism that allows federal agencies to finance ongoing operations through amounts received by the fund.
+IBC is authorized to use these revolving funds to support the business management services it provides.

-Under the Office of Personnel Management’s ePayroll and Human Resources Line of Business initiatives, IBC is a designated Human Resources Federal Shared Service Center to federal agencies.
+Under OPM's ePayroll and Human Resources Line of Business initiatives, IBC is a designated Human Resources Federal Shared Service Center to federal agencies.

-Through a competitive process in 2004, OMB designated IBC as federal shared service provider in financial management.
-In 2014, the U.S. Department of the Treasury’s Financial Innovation and Transformation Office, managing partner for the Financial Management Line of Business, recertified IBC as a shared service provider for financial management.
+Through a competitive process in 2004, OMB designated IBC as a federal shared services provider for financial management.
+In 2014, the Department of the Treasury’s Office of Financial Innovation and Transformation, the managing partner for the Financial Management Line of Business, recertified IBC as a shared services provider for financial management.
 IBC is currently one of the three federal shared services providers included in the Financial Management QSMO Marketplace Catalog.

-In addition, we are authorized by the Department of the Interior, our parent agency, to provide interagency acquisition services.
-OMB’s Office of Federal Procurement Policy provides overall direction for government-wide procurement policies, regulations and procedures and to promote economy, efficiency, and effectiveness in acquisition processes.
+In addition, the IBC is authorized by the Department of the Interior, our parent agency, to provide interagency acquisition services.
+OMB’s Office of Federal Procurement Policy provides overall direction for government-wide procurement policies, regulations, and procedures to promote economy, efficiency, and effectiveness in acquisition processes.

 Was this page helpful?